 To advance the careers of recently-minted Ph.D.s in History, Political Science, and Government, the Kinder Institute sponsors a number of postdoctoral fellows each year in Political History and Political Thought & Constitutionalism.
-The postdoctoral fellowships are one-year appointments, typically with the possibility of renewal for a second year, and provide recipients with office space at the Kinder Institute, a vibrant intellectual community with which to share research, and the opportunity to teach and develop undergraduate courses for the Institute’s new B.A. in Constitutional Democracy, as well as for MU’s B.A. programs in History and Political Science.
+The postdoctoral fellowships are one-year appointments, typically with the possibility of renewal for a second and potentially a third year, and they provide recipients with office space at the Kinder Institute, a vibrant intellectual community with which to share research, and the opportunity to teach and develop undergraduate courses for the Institute’s new B.A. in Constitutional Democracy, as well as for MU’s B.A. programs in History and Political Science.

-The Kinder Institute’s postdoctoral fellowships program is designed to provide fellows with both the time and resources needed to work on article and book projects and the opportunity to gain additional experience in the classroom.
+The Kinder Institute’s postdoctoral fellowships program is designed to provide fellows with the time and resources needed to work on article and book projects and the opportunity to gain additional experience in the classroom.
 Moreover, our postdoctoral fellows are integral parts of the overall scholarly community at the Kinder Institute, presenting their work to colleagues on campus and around the region and engaging—as presenters, discussants, or participants—in the array of academic workshops, seminars, and conferences that the Kinder Institute regularly hosts.

 Please note that University of Missouri also requires official transcripts for postdoctoral fellows in order to complete the hiring process.